 When reality starts to set in and we get inkling that they are doing the same thing with us, something has to give.
 As it turns out, we are the ones who have to give.
 And, that's good.

-When we choose conscious relationships over 50, those we care about the most can be our greatest gurus .
+In conscious relationships, those you care about the most are your greatest gurus .

-we choose the path of conscious relationships over 50, we commit to
+you choose the path of conscious relationship, you commit to

-taking the disappointments, hurts, and confusions that occur as we
+taking the disappointments, hurts, and confusions that occur as you

-relate to those around us as lessons for US.
-The more we use
+relate to those around you as lessons for you.

-those to get our own house in order and the more we are able to give,
+those to get your own house in order and the more you are able to give,